 Honors include a George Foster Peabody Award for his work at CBS News and a 2016 Peabody award for coverage of the shooting death of Chicago teenager LaQuan McDonald; two Alfred I. DuPont-Columbia Awards, two National Emmy's and awards from the Chicago chapter of the Society of Professional Journalists.

-Moseley has worked at television stations in Columbus, Georgia; Birmingham, Alabama; and Nashville, Tennessee.
-He was a producer at WMAQ-TV, the NBC-owned television station in Chicago from 1980-1997 when he joined CBS News.
+Moseley worked as a reporter at television stations in Columbus, Georgia; Birmingham, Alabama; and Nashville, Tennessee.

 In 2003 he was named co-director of the DePaul Documentary Project and produced documentaries for CNN, New York Times-Discovery and WMAQ-TV.
 Moseley rejoined WMAQ-TV in 2004 producing political and investigative stories and working closely with DePaul interns who provided research for the reports.